dillonHe/EasyEDA-Documents/Tutorial/SpiceSimulation.md

 	![](images/modelPrefix.png)

-Actually there is a way to save the symbol with the required Spice Prefix so that you don’t have to edit it every time you place a new instance of the symbol into a schematic … but that needs a bit more insight into editing the EasyEDA Source for the symbol so will be left for the moment.
+Actually there is a way to save the symbol with the required Spice Prefix so that you don't have to edit it every time you place a new instance of the symbol into a schematic … but that needs a bit more insight into editing the EasyEDA Source for the symbol so will be left for the moment.

 We did say that EasyEDA Source enables some powerful ways to manipulate schematic and spice files and symbols! :)